codmccabe/Math1431/doc/chapter3/.ipynb_checkpoints/34-checkpoint.md

 The length of the missing leg is $l=\sqrt{2x-1}$.
 :::

-Write and equation bsed on the traingle having an area of 30 square inches and the infomraiton determined thus far.
+Write and equation based on the triangle having an area of 30 square inches and the information determined thus far.
 :::{dropdown} Solution:
 Since the area of a triangle is $A=\frac{1}{2}bl$, $b=x-1$, $l=\sqrt{2x-1}$ and $A=30$ we have the following equation to solve.